solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 the program.
 The account data is trustworthy because only the program can modify it.

-However to verify the integrity of the data, then there's no need to store the actual data onchain.
+However to verify the integrity of the data, then there’s no need to store the actual data onchain.
 Instead, we can store hashes of the data, which can be used to prove or verify its accuracy.
 This is called _state compression_.